Lin Zhao: Becoming a dissident

-The LanZhou University Rightist Counter-Revolutionary Clique
+"Lanzhou University Rightist Counter-Revolutionary Clique"

-In late 1959 while on medical parole in Shanghai, she met Zhang Chunyuan, a history student and People's Liberation Army veteran.
-Zhang Chunyan was a leader of the Lanzhou University Rightist Counter-Revolutionary Clique who had traveled from his exile in Tianshui, Gansu to recruit Lin after one of the Cliques members got ahold of her work through his sister, a fellow rightist from Peking University.
-He had previously unsuccessfully tried to contact members of the Square, but they were denounced before he could establish contact.
-After reading "Song of the Seagull" he had decided to recruit Lin Zhao to the group and was ecstatic to receive from Lin Zhao some draft copies of her works to publish in the underground magazine he was working on Spark Fire.
+In late 1959, while on medical parole in Shanghai, Lin met Zhang Chunyuan, a history student and People's Liberation Army veteran.
+Zhang Chunyan was a leader of the so-called "Lanzhou University Rightist Counter-Revolutionary Clique" (as it was labeled later by authorities), who had traveled from his exile in Tianshui, Gansu to invite Lin to join his group after one of the group's members obtained her work from his sister, another "Rightist" at Peking University.
+Zhang had previously unsuccessfully tried to contact members of the Square, but they were denounced before he could contact them.
+After reading "Song of the Seagull" he decided to invite Lin Zhao to his group and was greatly pleased upon receiving from her a few drafts of her works for the "Spark Fire", an underground magazine he was working on.

-Zhang, along with a fellow Clique member Gu Yan, discussed many issues with Lin Zhao before Zhang returned to Gansu.
-It was during these talks that Lin Zhao discovered from the firsthand accounts by Zhang the starvation and cannibalism that was happening as a result of the devastation in Gansu Province, about where 1 in 3 of the villagers around Tianshui had died and Zhang had seen human flesh for sale.
-A fellow Peking University Rightist, Lui Faqing had been sent to Gansu, and was starving to death.
-Lin Zhao having learned of the situation there, sent 35 Jin (about 40lb) of grain ration coupons to him, saving his life.
+Zhang, along with a fellow group member Gu Yan, discussed various topics with Lin Zhao before Zhang returned to Gansu.
+It was during these talks that Lin Zhao discovered, from the firsthand accounts by Zhang, about starvation and cannibalism that were happening as a result of the devastation in Gansu Province, where about 1 in 3 of the villagers around Tianshui had died, and where Zhang had seen human flesh for sale.
+A fellow Peking University student, Lui Faqing, who had been accused of being Rightist and sent to Gansu, was on the brink of death there due to starvation.
+Having learned of the situation there, Lin sent him 35 Jin (about 40lb) of grain ration coupons, which saved his life.

-May 1960 was the beginning of the end for the Lanzhou Clique, Tan Chanxue, Zhang Chenyuan's girlfriend, and a core member of the group was arrested trying to escape to Hong Kong.
+May 1960 marked the beginning for the group's downfall: Tan Chanxue, Zhang Chenyuan's partner and a core group member, was arrested trying to escape to Hong Kong.
 Zhang tried to free her using a fake Public Security ID, but was captured in the process.
-In late September, some 30 members of the Clique were rounded up in Wushan County, along with the local deputy secretary of the Communist Party Committee and the party secretary of the Chengguan People's Commune, Du Yinghua, who had been in communication with Zhang Chenyuan, and supported the Clique.
+In late September, some 30 members of the group were arrested in Wushan County along with the local deputy secretary of the Communist Party Committee and the party secretary of the Chengguan People's Commune, Du Yinghua, who was charged with having been in communication with Zhang Chenyuan and allegedly supporting the group.
 On 24 October, Lin Zhao was arrested in Suzhou.
 On 23 November 1960 her father.
-Peng Guoyan, overcome with grief for his daughter's fate, swallowed rat poison and died.
+Peng Guoyan, reportedly distressed by his daughter's fate, ingested rat poison and died.

 Lin Zhao was imprisoned in Shanghai No. 2 Detention house.
-In August 1961, Zhang Chenyuan, had been able to escape, and made his way to Shanghai, he circled her prison twice as a token of respect for Lin Zhao.
+In August 1961, Zhang Chenyuan had been able to escape and make his way to Shanghai.
+As a token of respect for Lin Zhao, Zhang circled her prison twice.
 He was arrested again 6 September 1961.
-He and Party Secretary, Du Yinghua, were executed 22 March 1970 for attempting to communicate with each other, as well as engaging in counter-revolutionary activities while in prison.
+He and Party Secretary, Du Yinghua, were executed 22 March 1970 for "attempting to communicate" with each other, as well as "engaging in counter-revolutionary activities" while in prison.